FTSE 100 slips, midcaps gain after UK growth forecast lifted | Business

 FTSE 100 slips, midcaps gain after UK growth forecast lifted

-Offering support to the FTSE 100, GlaxoSmithKline rose 1.1% after the pharmaceutical company lifted its annual profit forecast following strong third-quarter results.
-Harry Potter publisher Bloomsbury Publishing increased its dividend after reporting a strong rise in half-year revenue and profit, pushing its stock up 4.8%.
+Among individual stocks, GlaxoSmithKline rose 0.5 after the pharmaceutical company lifted its annual profit forecast following strong third-quarter results.
+Harry Potter publisher Bloomsbury Publishing increased its dividend after reporting a strong rise in half-year revenue and profit, pushing its stock up 4.3%.

 - Country: